 Wageningen Food & Biobased Research and Erasmus MC – medical oncology are researching whether nutritional components such as beta-glucans and FIPs will improve the efficacy of T-cell therapy to treat melanoma.

-Therapy based on so-called T cells is quite effective to treat tumors like melanoma, a type of skin-cancer.
-Despite strong anti-tumor effect, in many patients the cancer re-appears after some time.
-Our researchers expect that the success of T cell therapy will increase and result in more lasting effects when the therapy is supported by oral intake of beta-glucans or fungal immunomodulatory proteins (FIPs).
-This multi-disciplinary approach, nutrition to support anti-tumor T cell therapy, represents a new way of moving established therapies forward.
+Therapy based on T-cells is quite effective to treat tumors like melanoma, a type of skin cancer.
+Despite strong anti-tumor effects, in many patients the cancer re-appears after some time.
+Our researchers expect that the success of T-cell therapy will increase and result in more lasting effects when the T-cell therapy is supported by oral intake of beta-glucans or fungal immunomodulatory proteins (FIPs).
+This approach, nutrition to support anti-tumor therapy, represents a new perspective on medicine.

 The research consists of laboratory studies where different beta-glucans and FIPs are tested for their stimulatory effect on T-cells.
 After this, the most effective beta-glucans and FIPs will be tested in dedicated melanoma models in combination with T-cell therapy.
 The objective of this project is to identify beta-glucan(s) and/or FIP(s) that will improve the efficacy and long lasting effects of anti-tumor T-cell therapy and as such will be given as oral adjuvants to patients undergoing anti-tumor therapy.